softwaresaved/distance-consultancy/DeveloperExperienceReviewBuildRelease.md

 Clarify whether all the VB code needs to be compiled
 ----------------------------------------------------

-...or just that which may use new help pages.
+...or just those projects which depend upon distance.bas.

 %BASE%\BuildAll is missing
 --------------------------